-We study guitar to open the door to have more fun in our lives.
+The guitar is a vehicle to channel our creative minds and our self expression.
 Personally, I study guitar because it allows me to have more and more fun everyday, as I am able to express and flow with my feelings, to the utmost satisfaction.
 The real joy occurs, when we are to be able to perform a piece of music, from start to finish, with love and especially if we do so, for an audience.

 As a general rule, if you can imagine what you wish to play in tempo, and can also sing it, then your learning will be by far, much more efficient, and satisfying, than what students achieve by solely repeating mechanical movements, or in other words, practicing frustration.
-Learn more.

-2- Emulate the live performance
+2. Emulate the live performance

 Only practice in a manner that emulates the final performance.
 Try to do it right the first time, and at the slowest speed possible.

-3 – Do not think
+3. Do not think

-If you play loud, you will tire your muscles out soon and will perform poorly; You might feel you are expressing yourself, but in the end you are only shouting.
+If you play loud, you will tire your muscles out soon and will perform poorly.
+You might feel you are expressing yourself, but in the end you are only shouting.

-7-Practice what you know
+7. Practice what you know

 Build up a repertoire, but never forget to refresh it.
 This is fun and rewarding.